Tomohiro Nishikado: Early life and career

-Most-known games
+Best known games

 Sky Fighter and Sky Fighter II

 Nishikado developed Sky Fighter, a target shooting electro-mechanical game released by Taito for amusement arcades in 1971.
 The game used mirrors to project images of model planes in front of a moving sky-blue background from a film canister on a rotating drum.
 The game was a hit, but too large for most locations, so it was followed by a scaled-down version, Sky Fighter II, which sold 3,000 arcade cabinets.

 Soccer and Davis Cup

 His first original arcade video games were the Pong-style sports video games Soccer and Davis Cup, with Soccer developed first but both released in November 1973.
 Davis Cup was a team sport video game, a tennis doubles game with similar ball-and-paddle gameplay to Pong but played in doubles, allowing up to four players to compete, like Atari's Pong Doubles (1973) released the same year.
 Soccer was also a team sport video game, based on association football.
 Soccer was also a ball-and-paddle game like Pong, but with a green background to simulate a playfield, allowed each player to control both a forward and a goalkeeper, and let them adjust the size of the players who were represented as paddles on screen.
 It also had a goal on each side.
 Nishikado considers Soccer to be Japan's first original domestically produced video game, in comparison to Japanese Pong clones released earlier, including Sega's Pong Tron and Taito's Elepong.